nix-community/google-summer-of-code/2018/projects.md

 The goal of that subject is to promote independence of systemd, and using some sane default as s6 or even Gentoo's OpenRC suite.

+## NixOS-kFreeBSD

+Port Nix and Nixpkgs for other Unix-like open source systems would be a good stress-test and also a way to popularize it.
+In a more ambitious goal, we can do something as Gentoo and Debian already did, porting a whole system above FreeBSD kernel.